 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- have successfully completed an undergraduate economics class.
-Students who do not meet this requirement may still be admitted into the program, but they will be expected to take this course prior to beginning graduate study.
+You will need to have successfully completed an undergraduate economics class.
+If you do not meet this requirement, you may still be admitted into the program but you will be expected to take this course before beginning graduate study.

 - Letter of Service (Applied Community & Economic Development Fellows Program)